magehost/magerun-addons/README.md

 magerun addons
 ==============

-Some additional commands for the excellent m98-magerun Magento 2 command-line tool.

 Installation
 ------------
 There are a few options.
 You can check out the different options in the [magerun